IgniteUI/igniteui-docfx/kr/components/time_picker.md

 #### Templating Input Group - dropdown mode

 All the information mentioned in the <a href="#templating-input-group">Templating Input Group</a> section can be applied when re-templating a dropdown mode time picker.
-The only additional requirement is that an HTML element inside the template should be marked with the `dropDownTarget` template reference variable to be used as an opening target for the dropdown.
-Otherwise, the dropdown will not be opened and you will get an error message in the console that advise you to do so.
+The only requirement is that an HTML element should be passed to the `openDialog(target)`, and that element will be used as a positioning target for the drop down that is being spawned.

 ```html
 <igx-time-picker #picker [value]="today" format="HH:mm" mode="dropdown">